 Describe how the Eligible Entity and their subgrantees will advance equitable workforce development and job quality objectives to develop a skilled, diverse workforce.
-At a minimum, this response must clearly provide each of the following, as outlined on page a.
+At a minimum, this response must clearly provide each of the following, as outlined on page 59 of the BEAD NOFO (See heading a through d of Section 2.8.1 below):

+a.
 A description of how the Eligible Entity will ensure that subgrantees support the development and use of a highly skilled workforce capable of carrying out work in a manner that is safe and effective.